vanducng/datafold-docs/docs/guides/ci_guides_overview.md

 Put simply, CI (or Continuous Integration) is a process for building, testing, and deploying changes to your code.

-In organizations without a CI process:
+#### Without CI
 * changes are manually coordinated, and often become a complex synchronization chore.
 * testing is done manually, if at all.
-* code changes are released at a slower cadence, and with higher rates of failure
+* code changes are released at a slower cadence, and with higher rates of failure.

-A mature CI pipeline:
+#### With CI
-* enables scaling teams and codebases
+* smoothly manage code changes, and scale as your team and codebase grows.
-* offers high-confidence automated test coverage
+* automate high-confidence test coverage.
-* can boost the quantity and quality of developer output
+* boost the quantity and quality of developer output.

 There are many different possible permutations of CI.
 This guide offers walk-throughs and examples using a few of the most popular tools.
 * [dbt Cloud](ci_guides/dbt_cloud.md)